Aditya41150/CS-Fundamentals/README.md

-# CS Fundamentals — Adi's Interview Prep
+# CS Fundamentals — Aditya's Interview Prep

 A focused, interview-oriented version of CS Fundamentals for preparing for **fresher software-development roles**.